myfirebase/docs/docs/store.md

-Myfirebase is using Vuex which is a simple scalable state managment system compatible with vuejs, all myfirebase states are located in `/storage` directory.
+Myfirebase is using Vuex which is a simple scalable state management system compatible with Vuejs, all Myfirebase states are located in `/storage` directory.

 Storage directory houses `store.js`, `myfirebase-auth` and `myfirebase-storage`.

 !!! tip
-    It's recommended to check vuex [docs](https://vuex.vuejs.org)
+    It's recommended to check Vuex [docs](https://vuex.vuejs.org)

 **Authentication** and **Cloud Storage** states are seperated from each other and splited up into modules under a namespace.

 !!!
 Warning
-    You're free to add new states and mutations, but you're not allowed to change the default states/mutations because they're used by **Myfirebase plugin**.
+    You're free to add new states and mutations, but you're not allowed to change the default states/mutations such as **Myfirebase-auth** and **Myfirebase-storage** because they're used by the **Myfirebase plugin**.